Trip Report: Daytrip Diving in Thailand

 I found the most important factor in choosing accommodation to be whether you prefer the tranquility of Khuk Khak, or would rather be closer to where it's all happening in Bang Niang.
 If the latter, then I would recommend Ayara Villas Hotel, or if you want to cut down on travel time and have access to more sociable activities then choose either Suwan Palm Resort or Khaolak Golden Place in the main centre of Khao Lak.

 As I spent most of my days diving I did not explore the Khao Lak National Park.
 But for non-diving friends and family there are hours of cultural activities to be had.
 You can choose from hikes along rivers, exploring caves and enjoying waterfalls in the lush rainforest which is home to many types of birds and animals.
 There is even a possibility of seeing tigers.
-See our Khao Lak tourist information page for more information.
+See our Khao Lak tourist section for more information.

 Khao Lak is also a great option for snorkellers.
 Guides will take guests into the shallower, smoother waters and stay with them.
 Non diving guests can also go ashore and soak up the rays on some of the white beaches of Koh Similan.